-If Passport by Molina Healthcare upholds the initial adverse determination, in whole or in part, for a Part C item or service (including a Part B drug), the Appeal will be forwarded to an Independent Review Entity (IRE).
+If the Plan upholds the initial adverse determination, in whole or in part, for a Part C item or service (including a Part B drug), the Appeal will be forwarded to an Independent Review Entity (IRE).
 (For Part D upholds, the Member must request a review by the IRE.)
-The IRE is a CMS contractor independent of Passport by Molina Healthcare.
+The IRE is a CMS contractor independent of Senior Whole Health.
 If the IRE upholds the initial adverse determination and the amount in controversy requirements are met, the Member may continue to an additional level of Appeal with an Administrative Law Judge (ALJ) or attorney adjudicator.
 Additional levels of Appeal are available to the Member if the amount in controversy requirements are met, including an appeal to the Medicare Appeals Council (MAC) and federal court.